ITDP/connectome/README.md

 Currently a minimally-functional prototype developed by D. Taylor Reich at the Institute for Transportation and Development Policy

 For an explanation of how to set up an instance of these scripts, see [this document](https://docs.google.com/document/d/12Qijv7ExoSFOpH8m0zuUx8hN8Ztzhm2FAvQmMFTbV0w/edit#).
 For a sample dataset around Providence, RI, USA, see [this file](https://drive.google.com/file/d/1mAfsz0u9GiCfs7gGQasz3aLZP22vRoIW/view?usp=sharing).
+For some slides summarizing the concept, see [here](https://drive.google.com/file/d/1mAfsz0u9GiCfs7gGQasz3aLZP22vRoIW/view?usp=sharing).